 Center for Plant Molecular Biology (ZMBP)

 The ZMBP is a leading center for plant molecular research and is affiliated with the Faculty of Science of the University of Tübingen.
-It hosts several departments and junior research groups investigating basic cellular and developmental processes in plants.
-These include cytokinesis and vesicle trafficking, the role of receptor protein kinases in plant immunity and pathogen recognition, and signal transduction in adaptive responses to environmental stress.
-At the molecular scale, the department of Cellular Nanoscience develops and uses state-of-the-art single molecule techniques to learn more about the mechanical aspects of protein-protein interactions.
+Scientists at the ZMBP address questions of how plants grow and develop and how they deal with pathogens and hostile conditions such as drought.
+To this end the Departments of Developmental Genetics, General Genetics, Plant Biochemistry and Plant Physiology tackle topics as varied as 3D-chromatin structure in plants and regulation of leaf senescence.
+At the atomic level, the Department of Cellular Nanoscience develops and uses state-of-the-art single molecule techniques to learn more about the mechanical aspects of protein-protein interactions.
 In 2013 the ZMBP moved into brand new purpose-built accommodation.

 Center for Bioinformatics (ZBIT)

 The ZBIT is an interdisciplinary center at the University of Tübingen bringing together researchers from several departments of the Faculty of Science (Computer Science, Pharmacy & Biochemistry, Geosciences) and the MPI for Developmental Biology.
 The ZBIT is one of the five competence centers in bioinformatics established by DFG funding in 2001.
 Its research covers numerous areas in bioinformatics with a focus on genomics/metagenomics, phylogeny, structural bioinformatics, and systems biology.
 The bioinformatics curriculum established in Tübingen in 1998 was the first of its kind in Germany.